pulkit-20-g/PSB-hack-SBI/README.md

 This project is a comprehensive machine learning pipeline built to **predict loan defaulters** using customer banking, credit bureau, and behavioral data.
 Developed as part of a **State Bank of India Hackathon**, the system uses a **meta-modeling ensemble** of neural networks and LightGBM to achieve high recall while balancing precision.

-[📁 Dataset] Training & prediction CSVs provided as part of the hackathon
-[🧪 Model Output] Final stacked model saved as `defaulter_blend.pkl`

 ---